christianotieno/christianotieno/README.md

-### I am a Full-stack web developer who works with Ruby, Python, JavaScript, Rails, Django, React & Redux).
+### I am a Full-stack web developer; works with Ruby, Python, JavaScript, Rails, Django, and React.

 ---